0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ```

 Of course other file systems might allow other things, but FAT is always a good baseline.<br/>
-Clearly , a non paging write is not allowed , so it's safe to assume the file will not be modified (again , excluding paging I/O - we will deal with that later)  after the handle is closed by the user which makes post cleanup good enough to use as our second datapoint.<br/>
+Clearly , a non paging write is not allowed , so it's safe to assume the file will not be modified ( excluding paging I/O - we will deal with that later)  after the handle is closed by the user which makes post cleanup good enough to use as our second datapoint.<br/>
 The following diagram summarizes RansomGuard's design for evaluating operations across the same handle.<br/>

 <img src="{{ site.url }}{{ site.baseurl }}/images/RansomGuardDesign.png" alt="">